kling109/Court-Case-Parser/ScreenImage.md

 # ScreenImage.py
-a class to simplify taking full page screenshots from within chrome driver using selenium.
+a class to simplify taking full page screenshots from within chrome driver using selenium, along with webpage preprocessing for improved OCR performance

-## what works:
-* takes screenshot on mac

-## what might not work:
-* taking screenshot on windows or linux
-* try it tho

 ## use:
 ```python